120 or 240 Liter Trash Bin? How to Find the Right Size

 4 people, biweekly 240 L 240 L Standard setup

-5+ people or shared apartment 240 L + second bin 240 L Single bin is not enough
+5+ people or shared flat 240 L + second bin 240 L Single bin is not enough

 Volume, emptying cycle, and waste separation in interaction